IO-Design-Team/git_dependency_prs/README.md

 ## About

-A lot of packages have forks with PRs that are not merged.
+A lot of packages have necessary PRs that are not merged.
 This tool helps keep track of open PRs and display a timeline to help see if the changes may have been released so you can update your pubspec.

 ## Installation